 - Staff who will be on campus for defined activities or periods of time, but will continue to work remotely outside these periods / activities;

 - Staff who will work remotely for the vast majority of their working time (with only exceptional access to campus).

 We will continue to keep the situation under review in line with government and relevant health body advice

 It is important to take a break from work activity, particularly with the additional pressures caused by these unprecedented times.
 Our normal annual leave policy applies and leave should be booked in the normal way.

 The University closure dates also still apply, so we also strongly encourage you to take a break from your work activity on these dates.

-We recognise that many of you may have your normal holiday arrangements changed, cancelled or postponed, however, it is still important to take a break from work and so we encourage you to take leave from work.
+We recognise that normal holiday arrangements continue to be disrupted.
+However, it is still important to take a break from work and so we encourage you to take leave from work.

 Our usual staff sickness absence policies, including notification, and pay entitlements continue to apply.

 All sickness absence relating to coronavirus/COVID-19 should continue to be reported via your line manager, who will liaise with your Sickness Administrator on your behalf, or online through the HR Self Service system (ESS).
 This will allow us to provide appropriate support and advice for your wellbeing.
 Absence not related to COVID-19 should continue to be reported in the normal way.
 View guidance for line managers and staff

 The HR Self Service System (ESS) can be accessed through the Virtual Windows Desktop.
 If you are unable to access HR Self Service for any reason please email firstname.lastname@example.org, copying your manager, with details of the systems issue and your absence.